 • Create and distribute advisor-specific resources for early identification and referral of struggling students

-• Charge: Promote the integration of well-being into the academic environment by engaging faculty and enhancing classroom practices that support student well-being, foster connection and belonging, and contribute to holistic student success.
+• Charge: Promote the integration of well-being into the academic culture by engaging faculty and enhancing classroom environment to support student well-being, foster connection and belonging, and contribute to the holistic success of all.

 • Members: